Affiliate links on Android Authority may earn us a commission. Learn more.

 - A high-quality USB cable.

-Alternatively, wireless projection is compatible with any phone with Android 11, a Google or Samsung phone with Android 10, or a Samsung Galaxy S8 or S8+ and above, or Note 8 and above with at least Android 9.
+Alternatively, wireless projection is compatible with Android 11, a Google or Samsung phone with Android 10, a Samsung Galaxy S8 or S8+ and above, or a Note 8 and above with at least Android 9.

 The app is easy to set up.
-Once you have to app downloaded to your phone, simply connect it to your car and tap the Arrow icon on your car’s display, then follow the instructions to get started.
+Once you have to app downloaded to your phone, connect it to your car and tap the Arrow icon on your car’s display, then follow the instructions to get started.
+For step-by-step instructions, see our guide on connecting Android Auto to your car.

 What can you do with Android Auto?